-The universe and the earth; surface feature of the earth's crust and the geological processes; plate tectonic; structural geology, including problems of dip and strike, vein intersection, faulting and folding; minerals and rocks; geological maps and sections; hydrogeology and geophysical prospecting.
+Study of the universe and the earth; Surface feature of the earth s crust and the geological processes; Plate tectonic; Structural geology including problems of dip and strike, vein intersection, faulting and folding; Minerals and rocks; Geological maps and sections; Hydrogeology and geophysical prospecting.

-2186535Basic Minerals and Rocks3(3-0-9)
+2186535 Basic Minerals and Rocks 3(3-0-9)

-Basic knowledge in mineralogy; crystallography; crystal system; physical properties; identification of rock-forming and economic minerals; origin of igneous, sedimentary and metamorphic rocks; geological and engineering classification of rocks.
+Basic knowledge of mineralogy; Crystallography; Crystal system; Physical properties; Identification of rockforming and economic minerals; Origin of igneous, sedimentary, and metamorphic rock; Geological and engineering classification of rocks.